 Clean dryer vents

 The fall is crisp and dry which creates static electricity.
 Static electricity can ignite lint that has built up inside the vent pipe of your dryer.
 Yes, I know you clean the lint trap of your dryer every time you use it.
-Lint can still get through the filter.
+But, lint can still get through the filter.
 Remove the ducting from the back of the dryer and clean as much as you can by hand.
 You can use a vacuum to get even more out.
 Step outside and remove any lint build up from where it exits your home.
 Also, a good place for a critter to get it, so make sure it’s protected from their entry.

 Stock up and check on your winter tools and supplies

 You know what sucks?
 The beautiful first snowfall juxtaposed against your efforts trying to climb around your lawnmower.
 You, balancing like a gymnast, to get at the snow shovel and bag of salt from underneath your kids’ picnic table.
-Be ready.
-Don’t pay extra for the salt supply when everyone is buying it.
+Be ready, so you don’t pay extra for the salt supply when everyone is buying it.
 Make sure your shovels and ice scrapers are in good condition and have them ready to take action.
 Put them in an easy accessible spot, and put the salt in a container for easy access.
-So, if you’re shovelling already, maybe even shovel your neighbours because they’re still in the shed stuck under a bag of fertilizer.
+So, if you’re shovelling already, maybe even shovel your neighbours walk and driveway because they’re still in the shed stuck under a bag of fertilizer.

 Check safety devices

 It doesn’t have to be during the fall but since you’re already in full maintenance mode.
 It’s worth it to check the status of your fire alarms, smoke, and carbon monoxide detectors.
 Look for an expiry date.
-There’s usually a “test” button to test the 9V battery.
-If not, buy a new 9V and put it in, because it’s always better to be safe, than sorry.
+There’s usually a “test” button to test the 9V battery, but there isn’t, buy a new 9V and put it in, because it’s always better to be safe, than sorry.

 Owning a home can be expensive.
 Fall maintenance is an essential part of home ownership and could reduce any potential costly risks down the road.
 Use this list and sit comfortably knowing you’re protected and safe.
 When it comes time to renew your insurance, having a well-maintained home could help you get cheaper home insurance quotes.